phoebezyla/890-602_proj/README.md

 13. Rejigger all files by an additional 0.5 degrees
     - `aerie-apps-recalculate-bkg -i inputfile.fits.gz -o outputfile.fits.gz --smooth 0.5 --nthreads 10`
     - Input files are .fits.gz files from step 5 for all DI bin groups and from step 12 for all randBkg bin groups
     - Output is rejiggered .fits.gz files

+  Last Edited: Nov 2025 P. Zyla